hotpeppersec/cloudlab/docs/_source/16_tools.rst

 .. image:: ../images/railway-4101305_1920.jpg
    :align: center

+|

-We can reduce our mean time to deploy by using tools to prepare and generate our machine images programatically, and with scripting languages such as HCL, which Terraform is based on.
+We can reduce our Mean Time To Deploy (MTTD) [#]_ by using tools to prepare and generate our machine images programatically, and with scripting languages such as HCL, which Terraform [#]_ is based on.
 In this section we examine these tools in greater depth.

 .. index::
+   single: MTTD
    single: Terraform

 .. figure:: ../images/infra_flow.png
    :align: center
-   :name: myFig1
+   :name: myFig4
    :alt: alternate text
    :figclass: align-center

    The pipeline flow.

+|

-Consider the following diagram :numref:`myFig1` as we discuss the tools we'll use to implement our infrastructure as coode and associated configurations in the cloud provider network.
+Consider the following diagram :numref:`myFig4` as we discuss the tools we'll use to implement our infrastructure as coode and associated configurations in the cloud provider network.